Helping Our Clients In Fairfax County Understand Virginia's New Law About Leaving Dogs Outside In Winter

 Last month, Virginia Attorney General Mark Herring reminded law enforcement and the state's pet owners that leaving animals outside in the cold can be considered animal cruelty.

 Thanks to a new state law that went into effect on July 1, 2020, pet owners are legally required to protect their animals from severe weather in Virginia.
-If you leave your animal outside without proper shelter when the weather drops to 32 degrees or lower, a law enforcement officer may ask you to surrender your animal, or they may take your animal into temporary custody against your will.
+Suppose you leave your animal outside without proper shelter when the temperature drops to 32 degrees or lower.
+In that case, a law enforcement officer may ask you to surrender your animal, or they may take your animal into temporary custody against your will.
 Furthermore, you may be charged with a Class 1 misdemeanor for animal cruelty.
 A conviction could result in a prison sentence of up to one year.

 As we enter the coldest part of the year, pet owners must take great care to meet their animals' needs.
 Here are a few tips to keep in mind this winter:

-- Remember that, if it’s too cold outside for you, it’s likely too cold for your pet.
+- If it's too cold outside for you, it's likely too cold for your pet.
 Temperatures below freezing are not just uncomfortable—they are deadly.

 - Skip shaving your pet during the winter so their fur coat can help keep them warm.
 If they have short hair, give them a sweater or coat.

 - Keep your pet well-fed.
 Your pet will need more food and water in the winter because the cold weather depletes their energy.
-Additionally, make sure their food and water is in a location that prevents them from freezing, and use plastic containers so their tongue doesn’t stick to the frozen metal.
+Additionally, make sure their food and water are in a location that prevents them from freezing, and use plastic containers, so their tongue doesn't stick to the frozen metal.